flight-labs/Guise/README.md

 #### Caching

-One common scenario is that we want to cache the result of the block and thereafter return only that instance.
+One common scenario is that we want to cache the result of the block and thereafter return only that result.
 This is supported with the `cached` parameter:

 ```swift
 Guise.register(cached: true) { Service() as Servicing }
 ```

 This lazily creates our `Servicing` instance the first time one is needed.
 After that, the same instance is returned every time.
-It is possible when resolving to tell Guise _not_ to return the cached instance, but instead to call the block again. _This does not overwrite the existing cached instance, if any._
+It is possible when resolving to tell Guise _not_ to return the cached result, but instead to call the block again. _This does not overwrite the existing cached result, if any._

 ```swift
 let service = Guise.resolve(cached: false)! as Servicing